adrianmaciuc/playwright-framework/README.md

   }
 ```

-Ensure environment variables are set in the `.env` file.

-#### 4.1 Running tests locally

-Locally it is recommended that you run your tests using VS Code extension, because it is very conveniant and easy to use, but if you have multiple tests to run
-then you can just use the terminal and do standard `npx playwright test path/to/your/test` .
-Remember to setup in `.env` file your environment variables required.

 #### 4.2 Running Tests on CI

-Set environment variables in GitHub Actions and reference them in the workflow file.
-Use scripts from `package.json`:
+Set environment variables in GitHub Actions repo settings and reference them in the workflow file.
+You can also use scripts from `package.json`:

 ```yaml
 env: